 Backup and restore Chrome passwords in Windows 10/8/7

-Step 2: Extract the downloaded zip file to desktop, and then run ChromePass tool to view all saved passwords in Google Chrome.
+Step 2: Extract the downloaded zip file to the desktop, and then run the ChromePass tool to view all saved passwords in Google Chrome.
 Click on the refresh button to get the up-to-date list.

-Step 3: Select all passwords.
+Step 3: Select all the passwords.
 Go to File, select Save selected items, and then select the file type that you want to use to store these passwords.
-Finally enter a name to the file and click Save button to save the passwords in selected file format.
+Finally, enter a name to the file and click the Save button to save the passwords in the selected file format.